Eligible to apply for a BC teaching certificate upon successful completion

 As part of the program admission requirements, you’ll need a minimum of 75 hours of practical experience working with children or youth from Kindergarten - Grade 12 in educative ways.

-• can be in either one or two settings, but at least 50 of the 75 hours must be from a single, continuous experience.
+can be in either one or two settings, but at least 50 hours must be from a single, continuous experience.
+If all hours are in one setting, you will still need two references from that experience.

-• experience in international settings is valuable, but we also require at least 50 of the 75 hours of experience be in domestic settings.
+experience in international settings is valuable, but we require at least 50 hours of experience be in domestic settings.

 Types of experiences